 Note: This Best Practice was approved by the LNPA WG at its March 2010 meeting.
 Subsequent to its approval by the LNPA WG, Best Practice 65 was reviewed by the North American Numbering Council (NANC) at its May 21, 2010 meeting and endorsed by the NANC at the request of the LNPA WG.

 Agreement was reached in the LNPA WG that service providers should continue to follow the ATIS OBF (Alliance for Telecommunications Industry Solutions, Ordering and Billing Forum) LSR guidelines when submitting a supplement to cancel, change the due date or change data values on a previous order for any port to or from a wireline carrier.
+If the NNSP desires a due date earlier than was agreed to on the FOC from a wireline ONSP, the NNSP must submit an LSR supplement to the wireline ONSP, requesting an earlier due date.
+The ONSP must provide a subsequent FOC agreeing to the due date change for the port to activate prior to the original FOC due date.
+Exceptions may be made upon agreement between the porting parties (NNSP and ONSP) allowing earlier activation.

 If a New Network Service Provider (NNSP) finds for some reason that they will not be able to complete a port request on the original Due Date, they must submit a supplement changing the Due Date to the Old Network Service Provider (ONSP) to prevent the customer being put out of service.